Haunted Slades Inn Bed & Breakfast in Monkton, Maryland

 If you ever want to do some ghost hunting, there is an easy way to detect energies in a place or home.
 You will need a battery-operated radio.

-Walk around the site that you want to check out.
-What happens is that the radio frequency will get louder when you are near a high-energy place and or when the energy changes.
+Walk around the site you want to check out.
+The radio frequency will get louder when you are near a high-energy place or when the energy changes.
 Tune it until you get that static sound.

 Sometimes, electrical currents will set it off, but other times, it may be a ghost.
 The truth is that every home and every place has residual energy attached to it.